 La Gruta Restaurant at Teotihuacan

-La Gruta isn’t a newcomer either, claiming to have been around since 1906.
+La Gruta isn’t a newcomer either; the cave restaurant outside of Mexico City claims to have been around since 1906.
 The restaurant serves Mexican and Pre-Hispanic food, and it’s a bit pricey by Mexico’s standards– but well worth it for the atmosphere and some relaxation after a climb up the pyramids.

 La Gruta obviously caters to tourists with the novelty of eating in a cave, so we weren’t sure what to expect from the food.
 It was pretty good!
 Again, you’re paying extra for the setting.
 So as long as you’re not expecting the food to be mindblowing, or on a tight budget, it’s worth a stop.